filakhtov/gentoo-use-docs/net-misc/curl.md

 Pass the `--enable-threaded-resolver` and the `--enable-pthreads` options to the configure script.
 Enable cURL's builtin threaded DNS resolver (built on top of POSIX threads or Windows threads).
 Switch to non-blocking name resolution and prevent timeouts during resolution.

 This flag can be safely disabled, however it is enabled by default by upstream nowadays and can help avoid timeouts with a slow DNS.

+### winssl
+Pass the `--with-winssl` option to the configure script.
+Provide an ability to use the WinSSL (Windows SSL/TLS) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

+This flag should normally be disabled, because it is only useful on the Windows platform.